 | Finger Jointed | 4800mm – 7200mm + |

-Masswood is proud to be an approved manufacturer of Glulam made of Accoya wood and we are certified by Accsys to manufacture with Accoya wood and provide Accoya solutions.
+Masswood is proud to be an approved manufacturer of Glulam made of Accoya wood, and we are certified by Accsys to manufacture with Accoya wood and provide Accoya solutions.

-After decades of research and development, a revolutionary scientific process called acetylation gives Accoya radiata pine unmatched advantages and benefits that exceed hardwoods, and other materials such as PVC and aluminium.
+After decades of research and development, a revolutionary scientific process called acetylation gives Accoya radiata pine unmatched advantages and benefits that exceed hardwoods and other materials such as PVC and aluminium.

 The Masswood team go above and beyond to deliver exceptional Accoya solutions.
 We choose to use Accoya because it sets the new standard for wood performance in every way.

-Get in touch, we'd like to help
+Can’t find the information you’re looking for?
+Get in touch, we’d like to help.

 Consider your deck’s environment, including its exposure to sun, moisture, and pests.
 Is your deck by the coast?
 In a forested area?
 Exposed to snow in the winter?
 Choose a material that can handle the specific conditions it will face.